RobertBorbey/OrangeHRM-manual-testing-JIRA/README.md

  - [Link to traceability matrix](

 ## 3.6  Test metrics
+ - To be able to see the test metrics, you have to select the link below, select the version : "Test Plan OrangeHRM" and modify the time filter to Custom - 09/16/2023 to 11/07/2023
  - [Link to test metrics for OrangeHRM tests](https://itfclasses.atlassian.net/projects/BRT?selectedItem=com.thed.zephyr.je__test-metric-project-level)

 ## 3.7  Bugs report